 There are several grocery stores; “Mas por Menos” being as comfortable as my own local supermarket in Jersey.
 There are bars, clubs, restaurants and casinos, like… TONS of them for any budget or preference.
 You will never be without something to do in Jaco.

-To some, this busy downtown area is a huge turn off; many call it a “tourist trap,” but I urge you to find a place outside of el centro and you will expirience the best of both worlds; nature AND convenience.
+To some, this busy downtown area is a huge turn off; many call it a “tourist trap,” but I urge you to find a place outside of “el centro” and you will experience the best of both worlds; nature AND convenience.

 You can buy a bike for about $100. new, even less used, then sell it back again when you are leaving for about the same price.
 Having a bike in Jaco, changes everything.